 This oatmeal is extra flavorful and fluffy, not mushy.
 It’s miles better than packets of instant oatmeal or standard stovetop oatmeal.
 I really look forward to these oats in the morning, and they make great leftovers.

 You’ve heard me talk about what a difference toasting oats makes in my steel-cut oat recipe and toasted muesli recipe.
 Now we’re applying the same principle to rolled oats.
-Try this oatmeal for breakfast in the morning!
+Try this delicious and healthy oatmeal for breakfast!

 Favorite Oatmeal Toppings